Page Limit & Font Enforcement

 return {"countable": countable, "exempt": exempt, "total_scanned": len(pages_to_scan)}

-Implementing Threshold Tuning for Compliance allows validation engines to distinguish between legitimate rendering artifacts (e.g., 10.98pt scaled to 11pt) and intentional policy violations.
-This approach prevents false positives while maintaining strict adherence to agency guidelines.
+When working with PDFs, font substitution during export can alter nominal point sizes, requiring numerical tolerance thresholds.
+Implementing Threshold Tuning for Compliance allows validation engines to distinguish between legitimate rendering artifacts (e.g., 10.98pt scaled to 11pt) and genuine policy violations.

 import fitz # PyMuPDF